 Online - If you are being bullied online, you have a right not to have to deal with it on your own.
 Save any bullying messages or conversations and show them to an adult you trust to help you deal with the problem.

 On your mobile - If you start getting texts that upset or annoy you, don't reply.
 Keep a record and report the texts to an adult, network operator, or the police.
-You can also speak to a Learning Coach, a Counsellor, or member of the Safeguarding Team.
+You can also speak to your Progress Tutor, Teacher Learning Coach, or member of the Safeguarding Team.